citp/privacy-policy-historical/p/pe/peo/peoplestylewatch.com.md

 **The Information We Collect**
 Through Time Inc. publications, websites and other media, you can order publications and products, and engage in various activities like entering contests or sweepstakes, playing games, taking quizzes, voting in polls or otherwise expressing an opinion, subscribing to one of our services, such as newsletters, or participating in one of our online forums or communities.
 Your personally identifiable information may be required to engage in these activities as well as to receive products and services that you may have requested.
 The types of personally identifiable information that may be collected at these pages and elsewhere include but are not limited to: name, address, gender, e-mail address, telephone number, fax number and credit or debit card information.

-We may also collect information about your personal or professional interests and use of various products, programs and services to qualify you for special publications or promotions.
+We may also collect information about your personal or professional interests and use of or opinions about various products, programs and services.
 For instance, we may ask you to identify your job or industry to qualify you for free business magazines.

 At some Time Inc. sites and through certain promotions, you can submit information about other people.
 For example, you might submit a person's name, mailing and/or e-mail address to send a gift or electronic greeting card.
 The types of personally identifiable information that may be collected about other people at these pages include: recipient's name, address, e-mail address and telephone number.

-We may also collect certain non-personally identifiable information when you visit our web pages or use our applications, such as the type of browser and operating system you are using, your IP Address and your Internet service provider.
+We may also collect certain non-personally identifiable information when you visit our web pages or use our applications, such as the type of browser and operating system you are using, your IP Address and your Internet service provider, and location-based information.

 | back to top